 This competition led to the emergence of “10X content” which is, essentially, a strategy of looking to the content that is already ranking well and finding out how you can make it 10 times better.
 In some cases that may have been achievable simply by adding some visuals, or video, or (especially in the early 2010s) an infographic.

 The idea was originally introduced by Rand Fishkin, formerly of MOZ, in an episode of Whiteboard Friday.

-In the video, Rand explained how more and more, it has become clear, the best way for you to outperform the existing content is to create a resource that is more authoritative and more complete.
+In the video, Rand explained that it has become clear that more and more often the best way for you to outperform the existing content is to create a resource that is more authoritative and more complete.
 So if you want to rank for a specific search query you might, for example, look at the content that is already ranking and ask yourself: How can I cover this topic better?
 What questions might a searcher be asking that this content doesn’t answer?
 Does this content speak to the searcher’s intent?

 This idea was further improved upon with Brian Dean’s “Skyscraper Technique,” which outlined a powerful way to use 10X content as a means to earn high-quality, authoritative backlinks by creating content that blows the competition out of the water.

-Then, at INBOUND 2016, Matthew Barby from HubSpot illustrated how he and the SEO team had partnered with their blog editorial team to create clusters of content that helped to establish HubSpot’s topical authority, leading to an enormous growth of organic rankings and traffic.
-In this presentation, the team at HubSpot introduced the concept of Topic Clusters and Pillar Pages.
+Then, at INBOUND 2016, Matthew Barby from HubSpot illustrated how he and HubSpot’s SEO team had partnered with their blog’s editorial team to create clusters of content that helped to establish HubSpot as an authority on a number of different topics, and how this topical authority lead to an enormous growth in organic rankings and traffic.

 What is a Topic Cluster?